IOxCyber/Ultimate-Cybersecurity-Guide_UCG/Security-Insights/Common Knowledge/Threat Modeling/MS Threat Modeling.md

-- Implement STRIDE methodology.

-💻 Overview of Microsoft Threat Modeling (MTM)
+## Overview of Microsoft Threat Modeling (MTM):
-The Microsoft Threat Modeling approach is primarily facilitated by the Microsoft Threat Modeling Tool (MTMT) and is fundamentally based on the STRIDE methodology.
-It is a highly Application/Software-Centric method used to identify design-level security flaws early in the development lifecycle.
+- The Microsoft Threat Modeling approach is primarily facilitated by the Microsoft Threat Modeling Tool (MTMT).
+- It is fundamentally based on the STRIDE methodology.
+- It is a highly Application/Software-Centric method used to identify design-level security flaws early in the development lifecycle.
+.
 1. Core Focus & Purpose
  * Focus: Identifying security threats within the design and architecture of a software application.
  * Goal: To help designers and developers create a visual representation of their system, enumerate potential threats, and derive appropriate mitigations before code is written.